pandorafms/pandorafms/pandora_server/extras/pandoraPlugintools/README.md

 # Python: module plugintools for PandoraFMS Developers

-pandoraPluginTools is a library that aims to help the creation of scripts and their integration in PandoraFMS.
+pandoraPluginTools is a library that aims to help the creation of scripts and their integration in Pandora FMS.

 [PluginTools Reference Documentation](https://pandorafms.com/guides/public/books/plugintools)

-The package includes the following modules: agents, modules, transfer, general, discovery and http.
-Each one has different requirements and functions that facilitate and automate the data integration in PandoraFMS.
-They have the following dependencies :
+The package includes the following modules.
+Each one has different functions that facilitate and automate the data integration in Pandora FMS:

+**general**
+Module containing general purpose functions, useful in the creation of plugins for PandoraFMS

+**threads**
+Module containing threading purpose functions, useful to run parallel functions.

 **agents**
-Module that contains functions oriented to the creation of agents.
+Module that contains functions oriented to the creation of Pandora FMS agents
-- datetime.datetime
-- subprocess.Popen
-- Hashlib
-- sys
-- os
-- print_module
-- print_log_module

 **modules**
-Module that contains functions oriented to the creation of modules.
+Module that contains functions oriented to the creation of Pandora FMS modules.

 **transfer**
-Module containing functions oriented to file transfer and data sending.
+Module containing functions oriented to file transfer and data sending to Pandora FMS server
-- datetime.datetime
-- subprocess.Popen
-- shutil
-- sys
-- os
-- print_agent

-**general**
-Module containing general purpose functions, useful in the creation of plugins for PandoraFMS.
-- datetime.datetime
-- hashlib
-- json
-- sys

 **discovery**
-Module that contains general purpose functions, useful in the creation of plugins for PandoraFMS discovery.
+Module containing functions oriented to the creation of Pandora FMS discovery plugins
-- json
-- sys

 **http**
-Module that contains general purpose functions, useful in the creation of plugins for PandoraFMS discovery.
-- requests_ntlm.HttpNtlmAuth
-- requests.auth.HTTPBasicAuth
-- requests.auth.HTTPDigestAuth
-- requests.sessions.Session
+Module containing functions oriented to HTTP API calls

 ## Example